Where To See Trains: 8 Places in Halton, Hamilton & Beyond

 50 Isabella Street, St. Jacobs, ON, N0B 2N0 | website

 The Heritage Hopper is a fun family afternoon train excursion with hop-on and hop-off stops along the way from Waterloo to St. Jacobs.
-It makes stops at Northfield, Farmer’s Market and finally St. Jacobs.
+It makes stops at Northfield, St. Jacob’s Farmer’s Market, St. Jacobs village and Elmira.
 Ride on a restored steam train and shop for fresh local produce.
 There’s separate pricing for first class, coach, child, adult and senior.
 A family pass for 4 costs $74.99.
 Watch for themed trains for the holidays, specifically at Easter and Christmas.

 Westfield Heritage Village